 Financing Common Crawl

-Mozilla recently published an excellent new report out about Common Crawl, the non-profit whose web scrapes have played an important role in the development of numerous large language models (LLMs).
+Mozilla recently published an excellent new report about Common Crawl, the non-profit whose web crawls have played an important role in the development of numerous large language models (LLMs).
 Written by Stefan Baack and Mozilla Insights, the report is based on both public documents and new interviews with Common Crawl’s current director and crawl engineer, and goes into some detail about the history of the organization, and how its data is being used.

 As I have written elsewhere, Common Crawl occupies a unique place in the LLM ecosystem.
 Although there are plenty of LLMs that have been trained using other data sources (including GPT-2, for which the creators directly scraped web pages linked from reddit), numerous landmark LLMs have used at least some Common Crawl data for pretraining.

-As detailed in the Mozilla report, Common Crawl was created in 2007 as a non-profit to provide large scale data, scraped from the web, for purposes in research, business, and education.
+As detailed in the Mozilla report, Common Crawl was created in 2007 as a non-profit to provide large scale data, copied from the web, for purposes in research, business, and education.
 The data they collect is made freely available in snapshots, distributed via Amazon Web Services (AWS).
+The organization has, by now, had an enormous impact, having been cited by over 10,000 research papers, but initially it was not clear what this was all going to lead to.

-For a long time, it was not clear what this was all going to lead to.
-The first NLP paper I am aware of that used this data was a 2013 Machine Translation paper by Philipp Koehn, Chris Callison-Burch, Adam Lopez, and others, called “Dirt Cheap Web-Scale Parallel Text from the Common Crawl”.1 To help locate this work in time, it seems like a large chunk of the parallel language text that those authors were able to extract from Common Crawl came from hotel booking sites.
+The first NLP paper I am aware of that used this data was a 2013 Machine Translation paper by Philipp Koehn, Chris Callison-Burch, Adam Lopez, and others, called “Dirt Cheap Web-Scale Parallel Text from the Common Crawl”.4 To help locate this work in time, it seems like a large chunk of the parallel language text that those authors were able to extract from Common Crawl came from hotel booking sites.

 Going farther back in time, the Wayback Machine’s first snapshot of the Common Crawl website is from March 28, 2008.
 At that point, it was pretty barebones, just providing the organization’s mission at the time: “CommonCrawl’s mission is to build, maintain and make widely available a comprehensive crawl of the Internet for the purpose of enabling a new wave of innovation, education and research”.
-There was also an FAQ, aimed largely at people who might be noticing Common Crawl’s bot scraping their websites, and wondering what it was.
+There was also an FAQ, aimed largely at people who might be noticing Common Crawl’s bot visiting their websites, and wondering what it was.

 By April 19, 2009, Common Crawl’s website had added a beta rollout of a URL search feature.
-By October 20, 2011, they had a new website, and were finally providing actual data, distributed through a requester-pays API on AWS.
+By October 20, 2011, they had a new website, and were finally providing actual web data, distributed through a requester-pays API on AWS.
 The corresponding terms of use suggested “Don’t break the law or do anything illegal with our site or data”, and listed “Violate other people’s rights (IP, proprietary, etc.)” and “Invade other people’s privacy” as examples of “illegal stuff you can’t do”.

 The new report from Mozilla does an especially good job of trying to correct a few key misconceptions.
 First among these is the idea that Common Crawl somehow represents “the entire internet”.
 Far from this being the case, the web dumps provided by Common Crawl only index and distribute a small fraction of what is technically available.